ResearchScientist/Notes-Conversation-Design/Ideate.md

 This is the response.
 *on back of card*
 prompt : "We have a delicious peperoni pizza just out of the oven."

+## Back to Back Test

+- 2 researchers sitting back to back so to not influence the interaction with non verbal communication
+- one is the user with intent
+- the other is the bot with response

+## Wizard of Oz Method

+- pretend to be the device
+- paper
+- low fi prototype

+# User Story

+{who} {goal} {why}

+{New hungry user} {who want to know what is on the menu} {to order food}.